broeneatsdinner/Dinner-Lab-Wiki/Command-Line-Mastery.md

 ## Command Line Committing

 ##### Merging `release` into `master`.
-Where `release` is a branch that is specifically not master, and also not a feature-branch (i.e. merging `develop` into `master`).
+Where `release` is a branch that is specifically not master, and also not a feature-branch (i.e. merging `feature-` into `master`).
 Note that we first switch to the `master` branch, because all merging, by its nature, sucks the external branch _into_ the current branch.
 ```
 git checkout master
 git status